Marketing disclosure: I may receive a fee if you use products and services linked on this page.

 If your income is below a certain level and you’re eligible to buy healthcare from the health insurance marketplace, you may be able to get your monthly premium subsidized under the Affordable Care Act.
-Many people think of this as something you automatically do or don’t get, but you can take a few steps to increase your subsidy.
+The Premium Tax Credit is based on your Adjusted Gross Income rather than your gross income, so there are a few moves you can make to increase your credit.

 Add Money to Your Retirement Accounts

 When you add money to a traditional IRA or a 401(k) plan, this reduces your Adjust Gross Income.
 The lower your Adjusted Gross Income is, the higher your subsidy might be.

 Keep in mind that you usually have until your tax filing deadline to add more money to your IRA.
 Even if you already paid for your health insurance during the year, you can still get money back.
 If increasing your subsidy means that you paid more for health insurance than you should have, you get the ACA subsidy in the form of a refundable tax credit when you file your tax return.
 This means you either get a bigger refund or, if you owe money, you won’t have to write as big of a check.

 Add Money to Your HSA

 If you contribute to a health savings account (HSA), this can also reduce your Adjusted Gross Income.
 This can increase your subsidy the same way Traditional IRA contributions can.

 Of course, contributing to an HSA takes a little more planning.
 You can only use an HSA if you selected a health insurance plan that meets the requirements.
 If you didn’t select an eligible plan this year, you might want to consider choosing one next year.